claurymr/product-service/README.md

 ### RabbitMQ as Message Broker
 For message brokering, I chose RabbitMQ due to its easy setup and robust features.
 RabbitMQ facilitates communication between different parts of the system, ensuring reliable message delivery and processing.
 Moreover, no background services are required to be set up as RabbitMQ takes care of tracking consumers and publishers.

+I setup an `EventBus` service and `IEventBus` repository to handle the publishing of events in both `product-service` and `inventory services`.
+These events were located as part of a separate library (`Shared.Contracts`) that could share the name in both services.

+Setup consumers in `inventory-service` by registering them in the DI containers and allowing for a single queue use.

 ### FastEndpoints for Minimal APIs
 I used FastEndpoints to set up minimal APIs in a structured and efficient manner.
 FastEndpoints aligns well with the CQRS pattern, providing a clean and organized way to define API endpoints.